bharatbalothia/wcelab-OMS-IV-integration/README.md

 1. Setup Settings and Thresholds
-   1. Setup Setting
+   1. Setup Settings
-        - Use [Postman Requests](#h2-postman) to check if "Setting" is set.
-If not, you can PATCH the "setting".
+        - Use [Postman Quickstart](#h2-postman) to check if "Settings" is set.
+If not, you can PATCH the "Settings".
 You only need to do it once per tenant.
    ![alt text](/README_images/setting_patch.PNG "Patch setting if needed")
    1. Setup Thresholds
-         - Use [Postman requests](#h2-postman) to check if Threshold is set.
+         - Use [Postman Quickstart](#h2-postman) to check if Threshold is set.
 If not, you can PUT threshold.
 You only need to do it once per tenant.
    ![alt text](/README_images/threshold_put.PNG "Put threshold if needed")
 2. Create Shipnode.
 You can use the IV UI to create shipnode or you can create the shipnode in Postman
 ![alt text](/README_images/ui_shipnode_list.PNG "Put threshold if needed")
 3. Assign the new shipnode to at least one Distribution Group.
 Easiest way would be doing this in UI.

-## IV Quick Start with Postman <a name="h2-postman"></a>
+## Postman Quickstart <a name="h2-postman"></a>

 1. Install postman.
 2. Import the "IV Quick Start Collection"